kamranmuazzam/uloom/documents/obGyn/obs.typ

 = Labor

-Definition#viva: Labor is the process by which regular, effective uterine contractions lead to progressive effacement and dilatation of the cervix, descent of the presenting part, and expulsion of the fetus, placenta, and membranes after 28 weeks of gestation.
+Definition#viva: Series of events that takes place in the female genital tract to expel out the products of conception from the womb to the outer world
 == Normal Labor
 === Criteria of Normal Labor#viva
 - Term (37-42 weeks) singleton pregnancy.